Hi! Glad you stopped by.

 While at the University of South Florida, I worked with both students and adults to develop and implement their dreams.
 I coached Ramon, who grew up in subsidized housing, to pursue his goal of becoming the first U.S. exchange student to Siemens International.
 When I told him he could go and worked to make it happen, other people were furious with me.
 “He can’t do that,” they told me.
 “He’s from the projects.”
 He did go to Seimens in Germany, and the experience changed, not only his life, but that of his whole family.
 My focus was and continues to be: Empowering the individual to excel.
 It’s nice when the “good stuff” spills over.

-Part of that coaching is helping individuals find their career directions and, after in-depth consultation, writing their resumes.
-I tell them, “I can write you a pretty resume any time, but if it’s not for the right job, I haven’t done you any favors.”
+Why do I spend so much time working with clients before I even start putting together their resumes?
+As I tell them, “I can write a pretty resume any time, but if it’s not for the right job, I haven’t done anyone any favors.”
 Over ninety percent of my resume clients are repeat business and referrals.

 WRITING AND EDITING